 While American values and the Constitution are viewed as sacrosanct by most Americans, as seen above, the occasional violation of American values and constitutional principles in times of unique crisis has— beyond a doubt— saved us and yielded the greater good numerous times.
 And so it is, I argue, with situational ethics in relation to objective moral truth.
 The sometimes-necessary bending or violation of objective morality in times of unique crisis does not make objective morality any less relevant 99% of the time.

 Now a common criticism is that there will be folks who use "crisis" all the time as an excuse to do as they wish and shirk morals indefinitely.
 But the fact that some people will inevitably abuse the concept of situational ethics isn't an argument against its validity, anymore than a small percentage of people cheating the welfare system is an argument against welfare programs.
 We realize that no matter what systems the human mind may formulate or discover, there will always be those who will find loopholes in those systems to exploit.

-Eventually the conversation between my friend and I turned to other important debates ("Scarlett Johansson or Salma Hayek?", "For marriage or a one-night-stand?", "Does it honestly matter?"), but from that moment forward defending the coexistence of situational ethics and objective morality seemed more important to me than before, so I thought I would— at last— put it in writing.
+Eventually the conversation between my friend and I turned to lighter subjects, but from that moment forward defending the coexistence of situational ethics and objective morality seemed more important to me than it did before, so I thought I would— at last— put it in writing.